hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 | :----------------------: | :--------------: | :-----------: | :----------------: |
 | Asia Pacific (Singapore) |      Linux       |   t2.micro    | `$0.0146 per Hour` |

-- EBS-Backed Linux AMI
+- EBS-Backed AMI

-To create an Amazon EBS-backed Linux AMI, start from an instance that you've launched from an existing Amazon EBS-backed Linux AMI.
-This can be an AMI you have obtained from the AWS Marketplace, an AMI you have created using the AWS Server Migration Service or VM Import/Export, or any other AMI you can access.
-After you customize the instance to suit your needs, create and register a new AMI, which you can use to launch new instances with these customizations.

-An AMI that is based on EBS-backed EC2 instance.
+> An AMI that is based on EBS-backed EC2 instance.

 I want to create a backup
 or launch multiple copies of my Amazon Elastic Compute Cloud (Amazon EC2) instance,